 Along the way, you’ll pass hoodoos, the Chinese Wall, and many Bristlecone pines.
 This 1.8-mile down-and-back hike is all downhill (on the way there) and ends with spectacular views of the famous Tower Bridge.

 Riggs Spring Loop Trail

 If you’re looking to get away from the crowds and experience nature, then this is the hike for you.
-The 8.6 mile Riggs Spring Loop Trail takes place in the southern forest.
+The 8.6-mile Riggs Spring Loop Trail takes place in the southern forest.
 For this reason, there are no hoodoos along the way.
 However, this is the area of Bryce where you’re most likely to spot wildlife, including mountain lions.

 Mossy Cave and Tropic Ditch Falls

-Upon completion of the Tropic Trail, or any other trails for that matter, make sure to check out Mossy Cave Trail and Tropic Ditch Falls.
+Upon completion of the Tropic Trail or any other trails for that matter, make sure to check out Mossy Cave Trail and Tropic Ditch Falls.
 This brief 0.8-mile hike takes place along the Tropic Ditch stream and ends at a mossy grotto.
 However, the highlight is seeing, or even standing in Tropic Ditch Falls!

 Highlights of Visiting Bryce Canyon

 One of the best things about Bryce Canyon hiking is that just about all of the trails are interconnected.
-Therefore, walkers can customize their experience based on needs and ability.
+Therefore, walkers can customize their experience based on their needs and abilities.
 For example, the Peekaboo Loop Trail can be combined with the Navajo Loop Trail to create a 6.5-mile massive figure-8 combination.